 piSCES was an Interreg funded project (supported by the European Regional Development Fund through the Ireland Wales Cooperation programme).
 The Port of Milford Haven was one of four project partners delivering the piSCES project.
 There were two research and technology development partners (Telecommunications Software & Systems Group and Cardiff University) and two implementation partners (the Port of Milford Haven and Bord Iascaigh Mhara).

-piSCES is an Interreg funded project (supported by the European Regional Development Fund through the Ireland Wales Cooperation programme).
-It aims to use smart grid technologies to reduce the costs and carbon footprint of Energy Networks in the fish processing industry.
+It's focus was to use smart grid technologies to reduce the costs and carbon footprint of energy networks in the fish processing industry.
 This will be done through modelling the usage profile of their energy networks and optimising that against the wholesale energy market and any available onsite generation.

 For more information, visit piSCES.